 One of the goals of this Housing Element is to lessen homelessness by increasing housing throughout the unincorporated area, specifically housing for low and very-low income households.
 Many people who are homeless today became homeless because they could not afford their housing.
-While only one side of the solution, increasing the supply of affordable housing can help.
+Several programs and services are available in Alameda County that are offered by the Alameda County Social Services Agency such as the California Work Opportunity and Responsibility to Kids (CalWORKS) Assistance program, that provides temporary assistance regionally or countywide.
+CalWORKS Housing Assistance program, if eligible may obtain assistance with permanent and temporary housing, moving costs, eviction prevention, and case management.
+Additional programs include the Housing Advocacy and the Emergency Shelters and Hotel Vouchers programs.
+These services in addition to increasing the supply for affordable housing can help to combat homelessness.

-Figures F-58, F-59.
+Figures F-60, F-61.
 Alameda County 2022 Point in Time Data